-Once upon a time there was a not-so-savvy seafarer, a self-professed "fashionista" who didn't feel right unless she took two steamer trunks crammed with enough outfits to clothe a small nation on every cruise.
-This, she finally learned, was not a good idea.
+There once was a not-so-savvy seafarer who didn't feel right unless she took two steamer trunks crammed with outfits on every cruise.
+This, she learned, was not a good idea.

-Besides incurring the wrath of her male travelling companion, who pointed out that he would have to wrestle with excess baggage from car or cab through airport terminals and beyond, she quickly tired of trying to cram her belongings into tiny wardrobes and bureaus.
-To win the battle of the bulging bags, the now savvy seafarer follows her own "Gospel of Prudent Packing" which states: Thou shalt put into one's suitcase only that which will fit neatly in the allocated storage space without hogging every available nook and cranny for thyself.
+Besides incurring the wrath of her male travelling companion, who pointed out that he would have to wrestle with excess baggage through airport terminals and beyond, she quickly tired of cramming her belongings into tiny wardrobes.
+The now savvy seafarer follows her own packing 101 rule: Thou shalt put into one's suitcase only that which will fit neatly in the allocated storage space without hogging every available nook and cranny for thyself.

 The Female Wardrobe

-First Things First: Short shorts are best kept to the pool deck or the fitness center.
-You can stretch it by wearing them to lunch in the lido buffet ... but that's it.
-Bathing suits are even more limited and should be worn only at the pool (though appropriate cover-ups are fine for lido lunching).
+First Things First: Short shorts are best kept to the pool deck or at the gym.
+You can stretch it by wearing them to lunch in the lido buffet ... but that's it. swimming costumes or bikinis are even more limited and should be worn only at the pool (though appropriate cover-ups are fine for lido lunching).

-The Daytime Guide: Good bets for indoor activities include walking shorts, jeans, trousers, casual skirts and sundresses.
-Outdoors, of course, swimsuits and oh-so-casual shorts or jeans and T-shirt ensembles are de rigueur.
+The Daytime Guide: Good bets for indoor activities include walking shorts, casual trousers, jeans, casual skirts and sundresses.
+Outdoors, of course, swimsuits and, again, casual shorts or jeans and T-shirt ensembles are de rigueur.

 On Shore: Rules of taste vary; if you're heading off to a kayaking expedition or a snorkelling sail, the most casual of clothing is appropriate.
 If you're heading into town, opt for those items specified above in "Daytime Guide."